 There's a bunch of legal stuff that we need to lay out for you if you're to be our customer.
 This is to protect yourself and us, and to make sure everything runs smoothly.
 Carefully read the customer contract below to make sure you understand everything.
 If you have any questions, let us know so we can help clarify it for you.

-These are the terms and conditions of your relationship with The Three Tasters Limited.
+These are the terms and conditions of your relationship with Tensor NZ Limited.
 In remaining, or becoming, our customer, you and we agree to these terms and conditions unless agreed otherwise in writing.

 These terms and conditions are a legally binding document between you and us regarding the services we provide.

 If you wish to contact us, please use the following details:

 |Online||via our contact form, or our live chat|